fengtan/ldap-explorer/README.md

 - explain, example of LDAP filter
 - support for environment variables in all fields except connection name
 - what's included: "Show DIT / Directory Information Tree"
+- no support for SASL / GSS-API as the underlying library does not support it see https://github.com/ldapjs/node-ldapjs/issues/85

 metadata / deployment
 - license (in package.json and in README.md)